 - Decide on a number of meals per week that you will eat grains, and stick with it.

-- Completely eliminate grains (and white potatoes) – including wheat, rice, corn, quinoa, buckwheat, oats, etc.
+- Completely eliminate grains (and white potatoes) – including wheat, rice, corn, oats, and pseudo-cereals like quinoa and buckwheat.

 A grain free diet is all the buzz these days, but it’s not just a trendy new fad.
-Many folks are finding that they feel better, look better, and heal chronic conditions by eliminating wheat, rice, corn, oats, etc.
+Many folks are finding that they feel better, look better, and heal chronic conditions.

 Many of my readers have had questions about the hows and whys of eating without grains, so I’ve invited Dr. Jill Tieman to answer all of your questions!
 Dr. Jill, the author of RealFoodForager.com, has recently launched Go Grain Free, a new online cooking class that will teach you everything you need to know about cooking on a grain free diet.